Puma Faas 600 v2 Review Facts

 shoe.
 While the traction of the outsole will keep its grip in slick conditions, the runner may get their feet damp in the rain.

 Although this show was designed specifically with comfort in mind, runners shouldn’t fear that this will take away from its responsiveness.
 The dual layer midsole is made from two separate elements--the FaasFoam Lite, which provides the cushioning, and the FaasFoam Infinity, which provides responsiveness.
-Together, the runner is provided a comfortable--but not too plush--ride while the FaasFoam Infinity provides a great amount of responsiveness with every adjustment and footfall.
+Together, the trainer provides a comfortable--but not too plush--ride while the FaasFoam Infinity provides a great amount of responsiveness with every adjustment and footfall.

 As a neutral running shoe, the Faas 600 v2 provides nominal support.
 Its neutral arch support is standard and its comfortable midsole also gives a fair amount of support for runners who need a little extra cushion in their running shoe.
 However, it’s not specifically a support